Balkans: Post–Cold War

 With the dissolution of Yugoslavia, an issue emerged over the name under which the former (federated) republic of Macedonia would internationally be recognized, between the new country and Greece.
 Being the Macedonian part of Yugoslavia (see Vardar Macedonia), the federated republic under the Yugoslav identity had the name (Socialist) Republic of Macedonia on which it declared its sovereignty in 1991.
 Greece, having a large homonymous region (see Macedonia), opposed the usage of the name as an indication of a nationality and ethnicity.
 Thus dubbed Macedonia naming dispute was resolved under UN mediation in the June 2018 Prespa agreement was reached, which saw the country's renaming into North Macedonia in 2019.

 Balkan countries control the direct land routes between Western Europe and South-West Asia (Asia Minor and the Middle East).
 Since 2000, all Balkan countries are friendly towards the EU and the US.

-Greece has been a member of the European Union since 1981, while Slovenia is a member since 2004, Bulgaria and Romania are members since 2007, and Croatia is a member since 2013.
-In 2005, the European Union decided to start accession negotiations with candidate countries; Turkey, and North Macedonia were accepted as candidates for EU membership.
+Greece has been a member of the EU since 1981, while Slovenia is a member since 2004, Bulgaria and Romania are members since 2007, and Croatia is a member since 2013.
+In 2005, the EU decided to start accession negotiations with candidate countries; Turkey, and North Macedonia were accepted as candidates for EU membership.
 In 2012, Montenegro started accession negotiations with the EU.
 In 2014, Albania is an official candidate for accession to the EU.
 In 2015, Serbia was expected to start accession negotiations with the EU, however this process has been stalled over the recognition of Kosovo as an independent state by existing EU member states.

 Greece and Turkey have been NATO members since 1952.
 In March 2004, Bulgaria, Romania and Slovenia have become members of NATO.
 As of April 2009, Albania and Croatia are members of NATO.
 Montenegro joined in June 2017.
 The most recent member state to be added to NATO was North Macedonia on 27 March 2020.

 Almost all other countries have expressed a desire to join the EU, NATO, or both at some point in the future.